 Our experts analyze the pricing trends — one-bedroom, two-bedroom, year-over-year and month-over-month — in Raleigh and surrounding areas and provide comparisons to the entire metro area, nearby cities and some of the most desirable and expensive cities in the United States.
 Take a look at the last 12 months of Raleigh average rent prices in the chart below.

-When we take a look at the two-bedroom comparison from October to November, Raleigh experienced a 3.1% increase for the price of a two-bedroom apartment.
-The rent price for a Raleigh two-bedroom apartments currently stands at $1,694.0.
+When we take a look at the two-bedroom comparison from November to December, Raleigh experienced a -1.21% decrease for the price of a two-bedroom apartment.
+The rent price for a Raleigh two-bedroom apartments currently stands at $1,632.0.

 Rent prices have decreased in Raleigh over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 5 of the Raleigh suburbs increased last month.
-On the other hand, 1 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 1 of the Raleigh suburb increased last month.
+On the other hand, 6 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: